lp-code/levelup-terraform/docs/concepts.md

 The JSON format is also accepted but it's less human-friendly to write.

-HCL is more flexible, supports more types, internal function calls like `value = lookup(map, key [, default])` and local `block`s where data can be manipulated before sent off to fed resources.
+HCL is more flexible, supports more types, internal function calls like `value = lookup(map, key [, default])` and `local` blocks where data can be manipulated before being used in resource definitions.

-Terraform only cares about **directories**.
-It reads all `.tf` files in your current directory and the declarative configuration of the resources inside all `.tf` files is considered the **desired state**.
+Terraform amalgamates all `.tf` files in a directory and the configuration of the resources inside all `.tf` files is considered the **desired state**.